Stacey A. Tovino

 Health Law, Medical Humanities, Bioethics, Tort Law

 Professor Stacey A. Tovino is a leading expert in health law, bioethics, and the medical humanities.
 She has particular expertise in the civil, regulatory, operational, and financial aspects of health law, and she frequently explores issues that lie at the intersection of health law and other fields, such as gaming law, insurance law, and immigration law.
 Educated as both an attorney and a medical humanist, Professor Tovino publishes her interdisciplinary work in textbooks, casebooks, edited readers, law reviews, medical and science journals, and ethics and humanities journals.
-Recent law review publications include articles in the Minnesota Law Review, Washington Law Review, Boston College Law Review, Washington and Lee Law Review, Tulane Law Review, Utah Law Review, Florida State University Law Review, Houston Law Review, University of Richmond Law Review, Kentucky Law Journal, Penn State Law Review, Harvard Journal on Legislation, and Harvard Journal of Law and Gender, among many other general and specialty journals.
+Recent law review publications include articles in the Iowa Law Review (forthcoming 2019), Alabama Law Review (forthcoming 2018), Washington and Lee Law Review (2017), Minnesota Law Review (2016), Boston College Law Review (2016), Washington Law Review (2016), Washington and Lee Law Review (2015), and Tulane Law Review (2014).

 Professor Tovino is a frequent speaker on the local, national, and international level.
 She has been invited to guest lecture and present papers on a range of health law, bioethics and medical humanities topics at schools of law, medicine, public health, pharmacy, life sciences, health sciences and public policy, as well as undergraduate and graduate departments of neuroscience, biology, psychology, sociology, philosophy, and humanities across the country.